 EDUCATION

-The problem with America’s educational systems is that it often does not provide many of its students with the relevant information, experiences, tools, resources, and training needed for them to understand the world we live in, adequately handle life’s problems, function to the best of their abilities, and lead satisfying lives.
+America’s educational systems often do not provide its students with the relevant information, experiences, tools, resources, and training needed for them to understand the world we live in.
+This limits their ability to handle life’s problems, function to the best of their abilities, and lead satisfying lives.
 Only a small percentage of students will become scholars, scientists, engineers, doctors, lawyers, or other highly trained professionals that require intensive academic study.

 The plan recognizes that prevention of, and/or early intervention in, emotional, healthcare, and social issues is important to avoid more damaging problems and costs later in life.
 This means our educational systems need to work with and be portals to community-based services of all kinds.